Ermlab/PoLitBert/README.md

 A comparison with other developed models is available in the continuously updated [leaderboard](https://klejbenchmark.com/leaderboard/) of evaluation tasks.

-## Training Fairseq Polish RoBERTA from scratch protocol

-TODO: @lsawaniewski

-General recipe of the final data preparation and model training process:
-1. Prepare huge text file _data.txt_ e.g. Wikipedia text (1.7GB) where each sentence in a new line and each article is separated by two new lines.
-1. Take 10-15M lines and prepare another file for sentencpiece - again, each sentence is in one line.
-1. Train sentencepiece vocabulary and save it in fairseq format _vocab.fairseq.txt_.
-1. Encode _data.txt_ with trained sentencepiece model to _data.sp.txt_.
-1. Preprocess _data.sp.txt_ with [fairseq-preprocess](https://fairseq.readthedocs.io/en/latest/command_line_tools.html#fairseq-preprocess)
-1. Run training.

-Detailed data preparation steps for fairseq (vocab gen and binarization) are available in separate notebook [polish_roberta_vocab.ipynb](polish_roberta_vocab.ipynb)

-Commands needed to reproduce fairseq models with various training protocols may be found in [polish_roberta_training.ipynb](polish_roberta_training.ipynb)

 ### Training reserch log and tensorboards

 @lsawaniewski

 Postanowiliśmy także udostępnić nasze zestawienie uruchamianych modeli (plik excel)

 https://docs.google.com/spreadsheets/d/1fBhELqDB1kAxLCBvzeVM4OhqO4zx-meRUVljK1YZfF8/edit#gid=0

 Linki do poszczególnych tensorboards dla modeli

 ## Used libraries